-es and Fixtures for Commercial Applications and Fixtures for Commercial Applications ittings supporting Strategy 1: Energy & V - Appliance/Fixture Type Standard Clothes Washers Maximum Water I (WF) that will reduce the use of below the California Energy Comm for commercial clothes washers of the California Code of water by 10 percent hissions' WF standards s located in Title 20 Conveyor-type Dishwashers 0.70 maximum gallons per rack (2.6 L) (High-Temperature) 0.62 maximum gallons per rack (4.4 L) (Chemical) Door-type Dishwashers 0.95 maximum gallons per rack (3.6 L) (High-Temperature) 1.16 maximum gallons per rack (2.6 L) (Chemical) Undercounter-type Dishwashers 0.90 maximum gallons per rack (3.4 L) (High-Temperature) 0.98 maximum gallons per rack (3.7 L) (Chemical) Combination Ovens Consume no more than 10 gallons per hour (38 L/h) in the full operational mode.
-Commercial Pre-rinse Spray Valves (manufactured on or after January 1, 2006) Function at equal to or less than 1.6 gallons per minute (0.10 L/s) at 60 psi (414 kPa) a Be capable of cleaning 60 plates in an average time of not more than 30 seconds per plate.
+es and Fixtures for Commercial Applications and Fixtures for Commercial Applications and Fixtures for Commercial Applications and Fixtures and Fixtures and Fixtures for the second s - Appliance/Fixture Type Standard Clothes Washers Maximum Water (WF) that will reduce the use of below the California Energy Comm for commercial clothes washer of the California Code of water by 10 percent hissions' WF standards s located in Title 20 Conveyor-type Dishwashers 0.70 maximum gallons per rack (2.6 L) (High-Temperature) 0.62 maximum gallons per rack (4.4 L) (Chemical) Door-type Dishwashers 0.95 maximum gallons per rack (3.6 L) (High-Temperature) 1.16 maximum gallons per rack (2.6 L) (Chemical) Undercounter-type Dishwashers 0.90 maximum gallons per rack (3.4 L) (High-Temperature) 0.98 maximum gallons per rack (3.7 L) (Chemical) Combination Ovens Consume no more than 10 gallons per hour (38 L/h) in the full operational mode.
+Commercial Pre-rinse Spray Valves (manufactured on or after January 1, 2006) Function at equal to or less than 1.6 gallons per minute (0.10 L/s) at 60 psi (414 kPa e Be capable of cleaning 60 plates in an average time of not more than 30 seconds per plate.
 Be equipped with an integral automatic shutoff.
-Operate at static pressure of at least 30 psi (207 kPa) when designed for a fl rate of 1.3 gallons per minute (0.08 L/s) or less.
+Be equipped with an integral automatic shutoff.
+Operate at static pressure of at least 30 psi (207 kPa) when designed for rate of 1.3 gallons per minute (0.08 L/s) or less.
 Source: Adapted from the California Green Building Standa the California Plumbing Code for definitions of each applia asures shown in Section A5.303.3.
 See Acronyms: L = liter L/h = liters per hour L/s = liters per second psi = pounds per square inch (unit of pressure) kPa = kilopascal (unit of pressure)